BTS star Jung Kook says solo projects will boost band when they reform

 And the group were the first Korean act to score a chart-topping album in the UK.

+Their management have said BTS members expect to reform "around 2025" after fulfilling their military service duties.

-You can hear Jung's Live Lounge Performance on BBC Sounds.
+You can hear Jung's Live Lounge performance on BBC Sounds.